pnikic/clint/README.md

 * Link to a player's FIDE profile by clicking on the name
 * Placeholder for notifications (e.g. below header)
 * Show which games have new moves
-* Clock countdown enhancement (custom color, Fix interaction with board rotation - up to 1 second delay)
+* Clock countdown enhancement (fix interaction with board rotation - up to 1 second delay)
 * Clock countdown alternative in case "ReferenceTime" tag is not present in PGN.
 Store timestamps when each move is detected and use together with "%clk" comments with game moves.
 * Custom responsive design for mobile phones in landscape mode
 * More flexibile tiling algorithm for multiple boards view in case of bigger number of boards